LiveHelperChat/doc/docs/install.md

 chmod -R 755 var/tmpfiles
 ```

-After that all items should be green.
+After that, all items should be green.

 ## Database settings

-On next screen you should see similar window.
-Database has to be precreated.
+On the next screen, you should see a similar window.
+The database has to be precreated.

 ​![](/img/install/database-settings.png)

 ## Application initial settings

-These settings you can fill up according to your needs.
+You can fill up these settings according to your needs.

 ​![](/img/install/initial-app-settings.png)